Public Sector Pensions Explained

 If you are a pensioner and your employer is in the private sector, then many of these benefits will transfer with you when you retire.

 How to Move A Public Sector Pension

 If you have an unfinanced public sector pension scheme, as of April 2015, you’re not permitted to transfer it to another pension fund.
-If you’re uncertain on whether your pension scheme isn’t funded or not, you can contact your boss, the Citizen Advice Service, and the Pensions Advisory Service.
+If you’re uncertain about whether your pension scheme isn’t funded or not, you can contact your boss and the Pensions Advisory Service2.
 You can also visit your employer’s pension scheme website and find out if you’re included.